 The nightmare scenario is to discover that there are decades worth of paper records in a warehouse somewhere which are now responsive because retention policies weren’t enforced.
 One large police department in California which demonstrates this point retained 20 years of digital records – well beyond what was required – as well as an additional 40 years of paper records totaling some 5 million pages.
 A major purchase was made and a project was undertaken to digitize the paper records, and a full-time team of sworn officers has been assigned to work these requests.
 The fiscal impact alone is huge, and it will take an estimated 5 years to work through the backlog of responsive documents to respond to blanket requests for records, all while periodically communicating time extensions to requesters.
 This is in addition to new requests that come in as applicable incidents take place.
 Simply put, it is a baffling amount of work to undertake.

-Whatever forms new legislation takes across the country, beginning to address these questions and think about day 1 puts agencies on their best foot to respond when the time comes.
+Whatever forms new legislation takes across the country, beginning to address these questions and thinking about day 1 puts agencies on their best foot to respond when the time comes

 The Case for Security:

 Best Practices for Hardware/Software & the Users of Records Systems